New Student Orientation

 Why should I attend orientation?

-Studies show if you attend orientation programs and other first-year programs like College 101, you will have greater success while in college.
+Studies show if you attend orientation programs and other first-year experience courses, you will have greater success while in college.
 College is an investment of time and money—you want to get the most you can out of the college experience and orientation will help you do that.

 - Orientation sessions are designed to provide you with valuable information while giving you an opportunity to connect with staff, faculty, and other new and current students.

 - You will learn important information about financial aid, academic advising, student rights and responsibilities, campus resources, how to be a successful student, ways to get involved on campus, and more.

 - Our academic advisors will work with you to design your first-semester schedule.